Basics of Electrical Transformers Construction

 Transformer with two high-voltage windings and two low-voltage windings.
 The windings may be connected in series or in parallel, depending upon the voltage ratings and the desired results.

 In addition to reactance, each winding has resistance.
 The reactance and resistance of the windings may be represented as shown in Figure 11-6.
-In each winding of a transformer, there is an drop and an IR drop.
-The
+In each winding of a transformer, there is an

 drop is kept to a minimum by placing the primary and secondary windings on the same leg of the core.
 Frequently, they are made cylindrical in form and placed one inside the other.
 Another method is to build up thin, flat sections called pancake coils.
 These sections are sandwiched between layers of insulation.
 Figure 11-7 shows the cylindrical method; Figure 11-8 shows the pancake method.
 In the cylindrical method, the low-voltage winding is placed next to the core and the high-voltage winding is placed on the outside.
 This arrangement requires only one layer of high-voltage insulation placed between the two windings.